Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 between _any_ two separate pieces of software, because of the compile time nature of them.
 We can, however, share pointer locations.

-So, even in Rust, pointers are being used all the time, whether we see it or not.
+So, even in Rust, pointers are being used all the time, whether we see them or not.
 Sometimes, as software engineers, we may even need to use pointers directly ourselves.

 You can actually get pointers in safe Rust.
 Try running this program multiple times, you should get a different number